 The server looked at me, puzzled, “Back so soon?
 Did you decide to get ice cream?”

 “My friend is hungry.
 Mike, tell the lady what you want.”

-“I wants a hot dog.”
+“I wants a hot dog.
+Make that two, please.”

 Mike was modest with his order.
-To drink, he asked for a cup of water without ice.
-He didn’t order fries because he had chips in his backpack that were “not too old to eat.”
+He asked for a cup of water without ice for his drink.
+He did not order fries because he said he had chips in his backpack that were “not too old to eat.”
 The entire order cost less than five dollars.

-“Mike,” I said, “perhaps you haven’t been able to get disability because you can do something.”
+“Perhaps you haven’t been able to get disability because you can do something,” I said.